 By not explaining the conjugation rules, they make things more complicated than necessary.

 Another functionality is the chatbot.
-It’s meant to allow you to practice your conversational skills.
+Supposedly it’s meant to allow you to practice your conversational skills.

 The idea behind the chatbot is good.
-It’s supposed to make you feel more comfortable in various situations you may encounter as a language user.
+It could make you feel more comfortable in various situations you may encounter as a language user.

-There are different chatbots aimed at teaching you different skills, such as having an introductory conversation with someone, being in a taxi, or in a hotel.
+There are different chatbots for different skills, such as having an introductory conversation with someone, being in a taxi, or in a hotel.

-Unfortunately, the tool itself isn’t great.
+Unfortunately, I think that the tool itself isn’t great.
 Let’s take the chatbot created to help you in a restaurant as an example.

 As you see the character says “Good morning” to which the allowed answers are “Hello” and “Good afternoon”.